wittend/UncutGem/hardware/DiamondMount/README.md

 ![images/layer2.png](images/layer2.png)

 Once the diamond and antenna are in place, proceed to pour another layer of epoxy over the top.
-We use toothpicks to maneuvre things into just the right positions before hardening again.
+We use toothpicks to maneuver things into just the right positions before hardening again.

 ### Layer 3